NVIDIA/NVFlare/examples/brats18/README.md

 ```
 This script will start the FL server and clients automatically to run FL experiments on localhost.
 Each client will be alternately assigned a GPU using `export CUDA_VISIBLE_DEVICES=${gpu_idx}` in the [start_fl_poc.sh](./start_fl_poc.sh).
-In this example, we run each clients on a single GPU: two clients on 2 GPUs with 12 GB memory.
+In this example, we run each client on a single GPU: two clients on 2 GPUs with 12 GB memory.

 Then FL training will be run with an automatic script utilizing the FLAdminAPI functionality.
 The [submit_job.sh](./submit_job.sh) script follows the pattern: